Ukrainian–Soviet War: January 1919–June 1919

-Then Chekhivsky resigned from office, right after Vynnychenko created in Kamyanets-Podilsky the Committee for the salvation of Republic, which was again dissolved by Petliura on February 13.
+Then, Chekhivsky resigned from office, right after Vynnychenko created in Kamianets-Podilskyi the Committee for the salvation of Republic, which was again dissolved by Petliura on February 13.
 During that time the Soviet troops acquired the rest of the Kiev Governorate while the bands of Hryhoriv took Oleksandria and Yelyzavethrad.
-By March 6 the Directory had relocated to Proskurov while yielding most of Polissya and Podillya to the Bolsheviks.
-Surprisingly, by the end of March the Ukrainian armies successfully conducted series of military operations retaking Sarny, Zhytomyr, Korosten, and threatening to take back Kyiv.
-On March 2 Otaman Hryhoryev occupied Kherson and March 12 he was already in Mykolaiv.
-By April 3 the Entente forces evacuated from Odessa which Hryhoryev entered three days later.
+By March 6, the Directorate had relocated to Proskurov while yielding most of Polissia and Podillia to the Bolsheviks.
+Surprisingly, by the end of March the Ukrainian armies successfully conducted series of military operations retaking Sarny, Zhytomyr, Korosten, and threatening to take back Kiev.
+On March 2, Otaman Hryhoryev occupied Kherson and March 12 he was already in Mykolaiv.
+By April 3, the Entente forces evacuated from Odessa which Hryhoryev entered three days later.
 In early June, Ukraine launched an offensive, retaking the Podolia region.

 July 1919–December 1919

 The Red Army retaliated against the Ukrainian offensive, recapturing Proskurov on 5 July and putting the temporary capital Kamianets-Podilskyi under threat.
 However, Ukraine was strengthened by the arrival of general Yurii Tiutiunnyk and his experienced troops.
-The Ukrainian army launched a counterattack, pushing the Red Army back to Horodok.
-Troops of the Ukrainian Galician Army who had crossed the Zbruch on 16-17 July joined the fight against the Bolsheviks.
+The Ukrainian Army launched a counterattack, pushing the Red Army back to Horodok.
+Troops of the Ukrainian Galician Army, who had crossed the Zbruch on 16–17 July, joined the fight against the Bolsheviks.
 Their arrival resulted in Ukraine having a combined force of 85,000 Ukrainian army regulars, and 15,000 partisans.
+The united Ukrainian armies possessed 335 artillery pieces, 1100 machine guns, two air regiments and numerous armoured trains and cars.

+After joining forces with the Galician Army, Ukrainian army command ordered a general offensive on Kyiv.
+On 12 August Ukrainian troops entered Vinnytsia, on 14 August - Starokostiantyniv, on 19 August - Berdychiv, and on 21 August reached Zhytomyr.
+On 30 August troops of the Zaporozhian Corps, headed by Volodymyr Salsky, liberated Kyiv.
+However, simultaneously with the entry of Ukrainian troops into their capital, on 31 August Anton Denikin's Volunteer Army established its positions in the city.
+After a standoff, Ukrainian troops were forced to retreat to the outskirts of Kyiv.

+Taking advantage of the emerging conflict between Ukrainian troops and the Whites, the Bolsheviks transferred part of their forces from Katerynoslav to Zhytomyr.
+During that period a split emerged between the leadership of the Ukrainian People's Army and the Galician Army on the issue of their policy towards Denikin.
+An epidemic among the Ukrainian troops further exacerbated the situation.
 By October 1919, about 70% of the Directorate's troops and more than 90% of the allied Ukrainian Galician Army fell to typhus.
+Eventually, on 6 November 1919 the command of the Ukrainian Galician Army signed a separate peace with the Volunteer Army.
+Meanwhile the Bolsheviks made gains in Right-bank Ukraine, and the Polish army advanced from the west, so that by the end of November the Ukrainian army found itself surrounded from three sides.
+As a result, on 4 December 1919 a conference of its leadership decided to cease regular military operations and engage in underground partisan warfare.